MohitAswani/DataStructuresAndAlgorithms/17_Graphs/3_AdjacencyList.md

     * Dynamic sized array :
         * Advantages : cache friendly , easy impl.

-        * Disadvantages : wastage of space , addition can becones O(n) due to increase in the size of array.
+        * Disadvantages : wastage of space , addition can become O(n) due to increase in the size of array.
     * Linked list